 These pages provide all the necessary resources for preparing and submitting the master's thesis, report of master's project, or doctoral dissertation to the University.
 It is strongly recommended that all students and faculty advisors engaged in the preparation of a master's thesis, master's project, or doctoral dissertation become thoroughly familiar with the contents of these guidelines before preparing the document.

-The following deadlines apply only to students completing a thesis or project report with a Summer 2022 graduation term, and to all students who are enrolled in UNIV 9000 during Summer 2022.
+The following deadlines apply only to students completing a thesis or project report with a Spring 2023 graduation term, and to all students who are enrolled in UNIV 9000 during Spring 2023.

 Please see the Deadlines page for a full description of these and doctoral deadlines and procedures.